Going beyond the workplace to create a space that truly lives and breathes Archetype’s culture.

 Our design corralled the larger conference rooms around a central, unassigned creative zone for brainstorming and spontaneous use.
 In the new Agile workplace almost all rooms and spaces are bookable, and there is also a specific quiet zone area for focus work.
 In lieu of a typical reception desk, Unispace incorporated an streamlined entryway touchscreen for visitors.

-Design details were important, and the space pays homage to the raw, industrial feel of its Park Ave location, yet is warm and welcoming.
-We exposed the columns and floors right down to the original terracotta, and to add sophistication, partially enclosed them with a unique wire mesh.
-Lights provide differentiation, like the signature hanging melted globes which serve as a transition point between the café and workplace.
-A graffiti artist created a mural weaving vibrant colors with Archetype’s branding and New York icons like Lady Liberty.
+The refreshed Archetype space pays homage to its Park Avenue location’s raw, industrial feel through key design features: exposed columns encased in wire mesh, floors restored to their original terracotta, and signature hanging melted iridescent globes serving as a transition point between the café and workplace.
+Unispace engaged a graffiti artist to create a mural that weaves vibrant colors with Archetype’s branding and New York icons, like Lady Liberty.

 New York DRIVENxDESIGN Awards – Architecture/Commercial/Constructed, Gold Award - 2018

 Upon entering the space, visitors and employees are greeted with a cafe and a stepped meeting area.
 This space hosts everything from all- office get-togethers to informal coffee meetings and movie nights.

 Large conference rooms surround a central, unassigned creative zone, with pinnable and writable walls, projectors, and various seating options; it's perfect for brainstorming and spontaneous collaboration sessions.